8 Tips To Reward Employees For Better Performance Outcomes

 6. Use Employee Feedback to Improve Your Program

 Rewards are most powerful, especially when they align employee rewards with outcomes that help the business succeed.
-If your company wants higher customer satisfaction, reward employees who receive the best customer reviews.
+If the company wants higher customer satisfaction, reward employees who receive the best customer reviews.
 If innovation is a priority, reward ideas that improve processes or cut costs.
 This helps employees see the big picture and understand how their efforts matter to the whole business.

 8. Monitor and Adjust for Fairness